-Naturally, a preexisting condition makes it more difficult to determine whether the work-related injury is the cause of the employees’ symptoms that prohibit him or her from working, or whether those symptoms arise from the preexisting injury.
-This is even more difficult when the preexisting condition and the work-related injury are similar or affect the same body part.
-For example, if you have a history of arthritis in your right knee and you suffer an injury to your right knee at work, determining the amount of benefits to which are entitled becomes more complicated.
-The reason that the symptoms of the preexisting injury and work-related injury must be allocated is because most states only hold an employer responsible for the aggravation of your existing injury.
+Naturally, a pre-existing condition makes it more difficult to determine whether the work-related injury is the cause of the employees’ symptoms that prohibit him or her from working, or whether those symptoms arise from the pre-existing injury.
+This is even more difficult when the pre-existing condition and the work-related injury are similar or affect the same body part.
+For example, if you have a history of arthritis in your right knee and you suffer an injury to your right knee at work, determining the amount of benefits to which you are entitled becomes more complicated.
+The reason that the symptoms of the pre-existing injury and work-related injury must be allocated is that most states only hold an employer responsible for the aggravation of your existing injury.

 Additionally, if your pre-existing injury is associated with a prior workers’ compensation claim, you may still receive benefits, but your award will be reduced to account for the existing physical injury.
 If the second injury results in a permanent disability, your benefits will be offset to account for any permanent disability benefits that you received as a result of the original workers’ compensation injury.